microsoft/finops-toolkit/docs/_docs/framework/capabilities/understand/allocation.md

 ---

 <a name="definition"></a>
-**Allocation refers to the process of attributing, assigning, and sharing cloud costs using accounts, tags, and other metadata to establish accountability among teams and projects within an organization.**
+**Allocation refers to the process of attributing, assigning, and sharing cloud cost and usage using accounts, tags, and other metadata to establish accountability among teams and projects within an organization.**
 {: .fs-6 .fw-300 }

 Identify the most critical attributes to report against based on stakeholder needs.
 Consider the different reporting structures within the organization and how you'll handle change over time.
 Consider engineering practices that may introduce different types of cost that need to be analyzed independently.

 Establish and maintain a mapping of cloud and on-premises costs to each attribute and apply governance policies to ensure data is appropriately tagged in advance.
 Define a process for how to handle tagging gaps and misses.

-Review shared costs and develop an allocation plan with rules and methods for dividing the shared costs fairly and equitably.
-Track and report shared costs and their allocation to the relevant stakeholders.
+Review shared cost and usage and develop an allocation plan with rules and methods for dividing the shared costs fairly and equitably.
+Track and report shared cost and usage and their allocation to the relevant stakeholders.
 Regularly review and update allocation plan to ensure it remains accurate and fair.

-Cost allocation is the foundational element of cost accountability and enables organizations to gain visibility into the financial impact of their cloud solutions and related activities and initiatives.
-Effectively managing shared costs as part of your allocation strategy reduces overhead, increases transparency and accountability, and better aligns cloud costs to business value while maximizing the efficiencies and cost savings from shared services.
+Allocation is the foundational element of accountability and enables organizations to gain visibility into the impact of their cloud solutions and related activities and initiatives.
+Effectively managing shared cost and usage as part of your allocation strategy reduces overhead, increases transparency and accountability, and better aligns cloud cost and usage to business value while maximizing the efficiencies and cost savings from shared services.

 <br>